 As long as the external service or system provides a public API to access its specific items, or to enrich/adjust the written content, you will be able to build a custom element to use it.

-- Integrating external image and media repositories - the element allows you to search and select assets from external services and repositories like Flickr (see showcase below), DAM, and others.
+- Integrating external image and media repositories - the element allows you to search and select assets from external services and repositories like Bynder or Flickr (see showcase below), DAM, and others.